ericgj/wineskins/README.markdown

 Although it's nearly as easy to do this manually in a hook (see below).

+### Limiting the imported data

+(_Note: not yet implemented._)
+It's also possible to specify a filter on the source records that get imported.

+    table :students do
+      insert_records :grad_year => [2010..2012]
+    end

+Filters can be anything that Sequel accepts as arguments to `Dataset#filter`.

 ### Generating a transcript

-If you just want a script for generating the schema, and actually don't want to  make database changes, do something like this:
+If you just want a script for generating the schema later, and don't actually want to make database changes, do something like this:

     Wineskins.transfer(source_db, dest_db, :dryrun => true) do
-      transcript 'path/to/transfer.sql'  # if not specified, writes to $stdout tables :schema_only => true
+      transcript 'path/to/transfer.sql'  # if no arg, writes to $stdout tables :schema_only => true
     end